 Robinhood is a phone-based brokerage that streamlines the trading experience.
 You can easily buy and sell stocks, ETFs and options through the app.
 It also offers some useful features to help you manage and protect your cash reserves.

 Robinhood is a good way for new investors to learn the market at a low cost.
-However, it’s light on important features, like support for retirement accounts.
+It’s suitable for people who want a cheap way to trade regularly.

 In This Article